 Climate change and population growth are putting the globe’s citizens in a fragile and tenuous situation, and unfortunately, the effects are most pronounced among the poor and disadvantaged.
 Those communities who previously relied on traditional farming practices are rendered powerless to the unpredictable and varying weather conditions.
-Meanwhile, traditional methods of food aid have done little to address malnutrition, an affliction which can only be truly remedied with quality, fresh fruit and vegetables grown locally.
+Meanwhile, traditional methods of food aid have done little to address malnutrition, an affliction which can only be truly remedied with locally grown fruit and vegetables.

 Food Ladder is our response to the crisis.

-True to its mandate of developing local economies, since its inception, Food Ladder has consistently transitioned all of the social enterprises it develops to full community ownership.
+True to its mandate of developing local economies, since its inception, Food Ladder has consistently assisted communities around the world in establishing successful social enterprises.

-- Food Ladder systems are 5 times more productive than traditional farming methods when operating at full capacity.
+- Food Ladder systems are five times more productive than traditional farming methods when operating at full capacity.

 - Each Food Ladder system is designed to address the specific climate and food requirements of each individual community.